Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Static Current Density Modes as Entire domain basis

 Let $\Omega$ be one of the meta-atom $\{\Omega_\partp\}_{\partp = 1}^\Npart$ in the array, whose boundary $\partial \Omega$ is ``sufficiently regular" \cite{monk_finite_2003}; $\vers{n}$ is the normal to $\partial \Omega$ pointing outward.
 The longitudinal static surface current modes are nontrivial solutions of the eigenvalue problem:

 where

 $\nabla_{S} \cdot$ denotes the surface divergence, and $g_0$ is the homogeneous space static Green's function

+Apart from a multiplicative factor, the operator $\mathcal{T}_0^\|$ takes a surface electric current density \( \vec{w}\) defined on the boundary $\partial \Omega$ of the particle and outputs the tangential component of the electric field it generates on $\partial \Omega$ in the electrostatic limit.

-Eq. \eqref{eq:Operator_Tlo} can be numerically solved by using as expansion and test functions the star basis functions \cite{wilton_novel_1993, burton_study_1995}.
-Longitudinal static modes constitute a basis for the square-integrable functions defined on $\partial \Omega$ and having zero surface curl, and diagonalize the first operator in Eq. \eqref{eq:EFIE_def} in the small-particle limit.
+Eq. \eqref{eq:AuxProb_Tl} is numerically solved by using as expansion and test functions the \textit{star-basis} functions \cite{wilton_novel_1993, burton_study_1995,vecchi_loop-star_1999}.
+Longitudinal static modes constitute a basis for the square-integrable functions defined on $\partial \Omega$ and having zero surface curl \cite{mayergoyz_plasmon_2013}, and diagonalize the first operator in Eq. \eqref{eq:EFIE_def} in the small-particle limit.
+These modes are the \textit{natural modes} of electromagnetic scattering from surfaces of finite conductivity in the electrostatic limit \cite{forestiere_electromagnetic_2019}.

 The transverse static surface current modes are nontrivial solutions of the eigenvalue problem:

 with